-- Dress for skills lab is grey or burgundy/maroon solid tops and solid matching bottoms free of any print or the College of Nursing's clinical uniform. - Roseman University-issued ID badge needs to be visible on upper torso - Wristwatch - White shoes with an impenetrable top and non-marking soles. - Long hair must be pulled back and up off the collar. - Acrylic or fake nails may not be worn during lab activities. - No tongue rings or studs, nasal, or facial piercing jewelry.
-One pair of stud earrings and wedding ring are allowed.
+- Dress for skills lab is grey or burgundy/maroon solid tops and solid matching bottoms free of any print or the College of Nursing's clinical uniform.
+Students may also wear a long sleeve shirt under their scrubs, a grey or maroon scrub jacket, or a Roseman jacket.
+No clothing with a hood will be allowed. - Roseman University-issued ID badge needs to be visible on upper torso. - Wristwatch - White shoes with an impenetrable top and non-marking soles. - Long hair must be pulled back and up off the collar. - Acrylic or fake nails may not be worn during lab activities. - No tongue rings or studs, nasal, or facial piercing jewelry.
+One pair of stud earrings and wedding rings are allowed.
 No other excessive jewelry. - Students must cover all visible tattoos.